-Timeframe Phase I - Initial Transition Spring and Summer 2017 Engage relevant stakeholder groups to outline a more detailed transition strategy for the new NYS P-12 Science Learning Standards in alignment with the Statewide Strategic Plan for Science.
-Develop a NYS Comprehensive Science Standards Systems Implementation Plan 2017-2018 School Year Phase I: Raise Awareness, Build Capacity of new NYS P-12 Science Learning Standards; Collaborate with relevant stakeholder groups to build awareness of the new NYS P-12 Science Learning Standards across the state.
+Phase I - Initial Transition

+Engage relevant stakeholder groups to help outline a transition strategy for the new NYS P-12 Science Learning Standards in alignment with the Statewide Strategic Plan for Science to the New York State P-12 Science Learning Standards Implementation Roadmap.

+Phase I: Raise Awareness, Build Capacity of new NYS P-12 Science Learning Standards;

+Collaborate with relevant stakeholder groups to build awareness of the new NYS P-12 Science Learning Standards across the state.

 Develop and propose assessment frameworks for State assessments in science